fzenke/spytorch/README.md

 This repository contains tutorial files to get you started with the basic ideas of surrogate gradient learning in spiking neural networks using PyTorch.

+You find a brief introductory video accompanying these notebooks here https://youtu.be/xPYiAjceAqU

 Feedback and contributions are welcome.

 For more information on surrogate gradient learning please refer to: